Outdoor Research Ghost Rain Hat

 Detail on Size Adjustor and Stitching quality.

-I like the CHARCOAL BLACK color best for this hat ... but did not buy it.
-The darker hat would start the expense justification discussion, covering the need to begin a hat collection ... good point.
+The darker hat might start a expense justification thought process, covering the need to begin a hat collection.
 I'd need the lighter colored hat anyway, for warmer weather use ... and hope someone thinks about the (read this) "CHARCOAL BLACK MENS LARGE" for my Xmas present.
-(Not having the charcoal hat in hand to photograph, and feeling shy at photographing at REI while drooling over it, the opposite color scheme was approximated here, via color negative presentation.)
+(Not having the charcoal hat in hand to photograph, and feeling odd about photographing it at REI, while drooling over it ...
+I've approximated the opposite color scheme here, via color negative presentation.)

-The Ghost is also just as tough, but even sneakier.
-And I won't permanently crush it with an ill-placed step, backpack, or visit by a family dog.
-(Note: the Keen trail sandals from last summer's Lake Tahoe are trip still need washing and Nikwax Nubuk & Suede Proof treatment).
+The Ghost is also just as tough and durable as the S'brero, but sneakier in its' options.
+I won't permanently crush it with an ill-placed step, backpack, visit by a family dog, or in a suit-case.
+(Note: sorry that the Keen trail sandals from last summer's Lake Tahoe are trip still need washing and Nikwax Nubuk & Suede Proof treatment).

 The Ghost appears to be a strategically designed product!
 Its first generation shown here is actually nearly perfect.
 OR does their homework and I've learned to appreciate and trust their developments.
 Their gear thus tends to evolve, improving over time.
 Water repellent surface finishes, fabrics, strength and formability of wire in rim, Velcro side tabs to protect from wind flapping or expose skin as desired, etc ...
 I suspect might even improve over time.
 Might even someday come in Black/Purple for my Wife?